Is the 4% rule in retirement reliable?

 In a Q&A session on Reddit last week, Bill explained the methodology, details, and implications of his findings.
 He says that 4.5% is the “percentage you could “safely” withdraw from a tax-advantaged portfolio (such as an IRA, 401(k), RRSP, or TFSA) the first year of retirement, with the expectation you would live for 30 years in retirement.
 After the first year, you “throw away the 4.5% rule and just increase the dollar amount of your withdrawals each year by the prior year’s inflation rate.”

-For example, if you had $1,000,000 in an RRIF, you would withdraw $45,000 in the first year of your retirement.
+For example, if you had $1,000,000 in a retirement account, you would withdraw $45,000 in the first year of your retirement.
 Let’s say inflation during this year was 2%.
 This means in the second year you may withdrawal $45,900.
 Overall, Bill recommends a 50% equities/50% bonds mixture at the beginning of one’s retirement.

 As for how recessions, interest rates, and government policies affect the safe withdrawal rate over time, Bill reassures us that these factors have little bearing on the safe withdrawal rate.
 There are only 2 major factors that count.